TheAlpha-07/Alphas-Origins/Powers.md

 Rain Summoning:
 -	Power: New
--	Power type: Active (Seld)
+-	Power type: Active (Self)
 -	Cooldown: None
 -	Details: Summon rain based on mana.
-•	Lose 12000 seconds worth of mana.
-(Might be changed)
+•	Lose 3600 seconds worth of mana.

-Hot Places: (Power needs to be fixed, incorrect resource).
+Hot Places:
 -	Power: New
 -	Power type: Negative (Self)
 -	Cooldown: None
 -	Details: Lose mana when in hot places.
 •	The longer in a hot biome (Any biome with a temperature of 2+), the more mana lost.
 •	After 5 seconds, 1 second of mana will be lost every second for 20 seconds long.
-•	Then for 15 seconds long, 7,5 second of mana will be lost every second.
+•	Then for 15 seconds long, 2 seconds of mana will be lost every second.
-•	Then 15 seconds of mana will be lost till out of the hot biome.
+•	Then 3 seconds of mana will be lost till out of the hot biome.

 Special Effects:
 -	You have water particles flowing around you.